FastLane-Labs/atlas/COVERAGE.md

 Coverage as per coverage report:

-- Lines: 145/151 (96%)
+- Lines: 146/151 (96.7%)
 - Functions: 18/19 (94.7%)

 Work Needed:

-- L163 return with `ValidCallResult.NoSolverOp`
 - L278 return false if `dAppOp.control != dConfig.to`
 - L360 `_handleNonces` returns true at end.
 Probably a bug and already covered.
 - L381 `_incrementHighestFullAsyncBitmap` returns nonceTracker at end.
 Probably a bug and already covered.
 - L414 `getDomainSeparator` view function.

-- L525 `manuallyUpdateNonceTracker` breaks if `nonceBitmap.bitmap == FULL_BITMAP` in loop.
-Probably a bug and already covered.
+Coverage Bugs:

+- L525 the `break` in `manuallyUpdateNonceTracker` is covered if the line above is covered, which it is.

 Last updated: 2024-Jan-30